-In our community, we are fortunate to be surrounded by productive farms and ranches that make agriculture the County's largest industry.
-Not only do agricultural lands contribute economically to the community, but these lands also protect watershed and habitats as well as providing the open space that defines our county's heritage and our quality of life.
+In our community, we are fortunate to be surrounded by productive farms and ranches that make agriculture the State's largest industry.
+Not only do agricultural lands contribute economically to the community, but these lands also protect watershed and habitats as well as providing the open space that defines our State's heritage and our quality of life.

 Agricultural-Natural Resources Trust was formed as the first Land Trust of Eastern Contra Costa County by the Contra Costa Board of Supervisors in 1997.
 Conserving the agricultural heritage and natural resources of Contra Costa County, as well as neighboring areas, is critical to protecting our way of life.
 We’re not a government agency but a private, nonprofit corporation that depends on the support of generous donors, landowners, and volunteers to do our work.